A highly personalized approach from a team of leading oncology experts

 Urologic malignancies include tumors of the prostate, bladder, kidneys, adrenal glands, and testicles.
 Maimonides Cancer Center treats them all.
 At every step, our patients receive close attention from a multidisciplinary team of specialists who work together to deliver superior care.

-This care includes the most up-to-the-minute treatments and procedures, such as high-intensity focal ultrasound (HIFU), advanced radiation therapies, chemotherapy, cryoablation (freezing and destroying cancer cells), and robotic-assisted laparoscopic surgery.
+This care includes the most up-to-the-minute treatments and procedures, such as high-intensity focal ultrasound (HIFU), advanced radiation therapies, chemotherapy treatment, cryoablation (freezing and destroying cancer cells), and robotic-assisted laparoscopic surgery.
 We use laparoscopic techniques for the vast majority of urologic procedures to minimize trauma, speed recovery, and reduce hospital stays.
 Our specialists also conduct clinical research, so our patients have access to state-of-the-art therapies that are not widely available elsewhere.

 “Maimonides is at the forefront of minimally invasive, multidisciplinary surgical and medical care, offering men facing a diagnosis of prostate cancer the most advanced technology and the most personalized and customized treatment options available.”